SuryaKarmakar/MongoDB-Database/README.md

 }
 ```

-2. or new can create 2 user and books collection and store books id on user document as a reference.
+2. or we can create 2 user and books collection and store books id on user document as a reference.

 - Users collection
 ```